 Our community will only prosper and grow if all families are financially stable.
 Fewer financial stresses lead to healthier lives, improved work performance, and better education outcomes.
 United Way invests in programs that help adults improve their education level and create a more financially secure future for themselves and their families.
 United Way’s work in Financial Stability is focused on ensuring all families and individuals achieve independence.

 We fund community programs at our partner agencies, develop projects that address gaps in service and have convened two coalitions that address the immediate needs of individuals and families as well as teach the skills needed to become financially stable.

 - Increase skills to improve self-sufficiency

-United Way Emerging Leaders and Women in Action groups have developed projects to help low-income individuals and families.
+United Way Emerging Leaders and Women United groups have developed projects to help low-income individuals and families.
 The Career Closet and Rebecca’s Closet provide clothing for job interviews/new jobs as well as infants/children respectively.
-Learn more….
+Learn more.